 The terms and conditions of the agreement, including any payback responsibilities.
-Repayment of eight calendar months of employment in an IV-Eligible position for each semester which the stipend was paid to a student that was not an employee of an SSCC when they took their university courses is required.
-For a student that was employed by the SSCC when they took courses and for which they received stipends, the repayment of four calendar months of employment in a Title IV-E repayment eligible position is required for each semester.
+Repayment of eight calendar months of employment in an IV-Eligible position for the semester which the stipend was paid to the student for completion of their final semester.
+For a student currently employed by the SSCC when they took courses and for which they received stipends, the repayment of four calendar months of employment in a Title IV-E repayment eligible position is required for each semester a stipend was utilized.
 Repayment of the stipend through full time employment begins the first day of employment.
-The commitment that students must make is to accept any statewide employment with EMPOWER on completion of their training.
-The ROSA then forwards all signed agreements, along with a completed checklist for each contract, to the EMPOWER Director of Human Resources for final approval.
-Once signed by both the student and the Deputy Director of CPS, the ROSA will send the original signed agreement to the State Office Contract Manager for final processing.
+The commitment that students must make is to accept any statewide employment with 4Kids4Families upon completion of their training.

+The ROSA then forwards all signed agreements, along with a completed checklist for each contract, to the 4Kids4Families Director of Human Resources for final approval.
+Once signed by both the student and the Deputy Director of CPS, the ROSA will send the original signed agreement to the DFPS Title IV-E Contract Manager for final processing.